LucaMalavolta/PyORBIT/docs/results_interpretation/terminal_output.md

-If the chains are too short, the `tolerance` parameter (i.e., the minimum number of autocorrelation times needed to trust the estimate) will be lowered to 20, with a warning a warning and a(likely overestimated) suggestion for the appropriate chain length.
+If the chains are too short, the `tolerance` parameter (i.e., the minimum number of autocorrelation times needed to trust the estimate) will be lowered to 20, with a warning and a(likely overestimated) suggestion for the appropriate chain length.

 ```text
 ***** WARNING ******